ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-gatorgrader.md

       -v "$HOME/.dockagator":/root/.local/share \
       gatoreducator/dockagator
     ```

+!!! note

+    === "Windows"

+        However, if you are using the Windows operating system then you will
+        instead need to type the command `mkdir
+        %HomeDrive%%HomePath%/.dockagator`.
+Finally, since the above `docker
+        run` command does not work correctly on the Windows operating system,
+        you will need to instead run the following command to adapt to the
+        differences in the `cmd` terminal window:

+    === "Linux and MacOS"

         The aforementioned command will use `"$(pwd)"` (i.e., the current working
         directory) as the project directory and `"$HOME/.dockagator"` as the cached
         GatorGrader directory.
 Please note that both of these directories must exist,
         although only the project directory must contain something.
 Generally, the
         project directory should contain the source code and technical writing for an
         assignment, as provided to a student by the instructor through GitHub.
         Additionally, the cached directory should not contain anything other than
         directories and programs created by DockaGator, thus ensuring that they are not
         otherwise overwritten during the completion of the assignment.

 To ensure that the previous command will work correctly, you should create the
 cache directory by running the command `mkdir $HOME/.dockagator` on the MacOS
 and Linux operating systems.
-However, if you are using the Windows operating
-system then you will instead need to type the command `mkdir
-%HomeDrive%%HomePath%/.dockagator`.
-Finally, since the above `docker run`
-command does not work correctly on the Windows operating system, you will need
-to instead run the following command to adapt to the differences in the `cmd`
-terminal window:

 ```bash
 docker run --rm --name dockagator \